CADR Rating Explained

 Benefits Of CADR

 The advantage of the CADR rating is that it gives the consumer a way to compare air purifiers that consider both air flow and filter efficiency.
+In other words, it provides a way to compare performance across products in a consistent way.

 The CADR is basically a reflection of the air flow (CFM) times the efficiency of the air filter.
 So, if an air filter has 200 cfm and 100% efficiency the CADR would be 200.
 If the air filter has 200 cfm and 75% efficiency the CADR would be 150.